 The last bullet above can be expanded to include:

-In this post, we want to provide an example of the life changing potential of a supportive Community Development Policy.
-If a company has done its research and has developed a Community Development Policy that aligns with and reflects the needs and goals of a community, it can be a one of the most rewarding returns on your investment.
+In this post, we want to provide an example of the life-changing potential of a supportive Community Development Policy.
+If a company has done its research and has developed a Community Development Policy that aligns with and reflects the needs and goals of a community, it can be one of the most rewarding returns on your investment.

 Here’s a community event we are supporting and attending - the Malahat Nation’s second annual fundraising Gala to support the provision of educational and cultural programs at the Nation’s newly built Kwunew Kwasun Cultural Resource Centre.
 This is a prime example of a diverse group of organizations working with a community to assist that community in achieving a goal.